Electronics Training Launched at TSU

 Attention will be paid to working with the TCAD Sentaurus program for modeling the characteristics of sensors and specialized tools for designing and modeling units of amplifying integrated circuits.

-One of the course modules is dedicated to training on the equipment of the IHCE SB RAS design center "Microelectronics of Quantum Radiography."
+One of the course modules is dedicated to training in the operation of equipment at the design center of the IHCE SB RAS "Microelectronics of Quantum Radiography."
 Upon completion of the program, students will be able to independently design components of synchrotron radiation detection systems and conduct analysis to select detector systems depending on the tasks at hand.

 Read more on the topic: